Verdier duality: Verdier duality

 where p is the map from $X$ to a point.
-Part of what makes Verdier duality interesting in the singular setting is that when $X$ is not a manifold (a graph or singular algebraic variety for example) then the dualizing complex is not quasi-isomorphic to a sheaf concentrated in a single degree.
+Part of what makes Verdier duality interesting in the singular setting is that when $X$ is not a manifold (a graph or singular algebraic variety for example) then the dualizing complex is not, in general, quasi-isomorphic to a sheaf concentrated in a single degree (see Cohen–Macaulay ring for an example of a singular variety/scheme whose dualizing complex is a sheaf).
 From this perspective the derived category is necessary in the study of singular spaces.